Higher Order Automatic Differentiation of Higher Order Functions: Acknowledgments

 We have benefited from discussing this work with many people, including M.~Betancourt, B. Carpenter, O.~Kammar, C.~Mak, L.~Ong, B.~Pearlmutter, G.~Plotkin, A.~Shaikhha, J.~Sigal, and others.
-In the course of this work, MV has also been employed at Oxford (EPSRC Project EP/M023974/1) and at Columbia in the Stan development team.
-This project has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 895827; a Royal Society University Research Fellowship; the ERC BLAST grant; the Air Force Office of Scientific Research under award number FA9550--21--1--0038; and a Facebook Research Award.
+In the course of this work, MV was also employed at Oxford (EPSRC Project EP/M023974/1) and at Columbia on the Stan development team.
+This project has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 895827; NWO Veni grant number VI.Veni.202.124; a Royal Society University Research Fellowship; the ERC BLAST grant; the Air Force Office of Scientific Research under award number FA9550-21-1-0038; and a Facebook Research Award.